StevenLyt/Co2Cal/README.md

 ## How we built it

 We have implemented a serverless architecture for our web application, where ReactJS manages the client-side logic and UI.
 For backend functionality, AWS Lambda is used.
 The front-end communicates with the API endpoint through AWS API Gateway, which triggers the Lambda function.
-The Lambda function fetches data from the Climatiq data server and returns it to the client.
+The Lambda function then fetches data from the Climatiq data server and returns it to the client.

 ## Challenges we ran into